Angie Stone: Posthumous sales

-Stone's music catalog earned over 621,000 official on-demand American music streams in the week preceding her death from February 21 to February 27.
-During the week of her death, the figure rose 1,263% to over 8.4 million official streams.
-Her song "No More Rain (In This Cloud)" became one of her biggest streaming song during the week of her death, collecting 2.1 million official on-demand American streams — a 538% boost from the week prior.
+Stone's music catalog earned more than 621,000 official on-demand American music streams in the week preceding her death from February 21 to February 27.
+During the week of her death, the figure rose 1,263% to more than 8.4 million official streams.
+Her song "No More Rain (In This Cloud)" became one of her biggest streaming song during the week of her death, collecting 2.1 million official on-demand American streams – a 538% boost from the week prior.
 The song "Wish I Didn't Miss You" rose 1,008% during the week of February 28 to March 6, collecting 1.44 million official on-demand American streams.
 Her song "Brotha" also experienced one of the biggest streaming boosts in Stone's catalog following her death.
-During the week of February 21 and February 27, the song earned just over 42,000 official on-demand American steams.
-The following week, that figure leapt 2,026% to over 907,000 official streams.
+During the week of February 21 and February 27, the song earned slightly more than 42,000 official on-demand American steams.
+The following week, that figure leapt 2,026% to more than 907,000 official streams.
 Additionally, all three songs debuted in the top five of the R&B Digital Song Sales chart dated March 15: "No More Rain (In This Cloud)" debuted at number one, "Wish I Didn't Miss You" debuted at number two, and "Brotha" debuted at number five.
 The former two remained on the chart for two weeks.